Boven-Digoel concentration camp: Japanese occupation and closure (1942–47)

 Despite the Japanese invasion of the Dutch East Indies and the fall of Dutch rule, Boven Digoel was so physically remote that it was essentially unaffected.
 By this time the Tanah Merah camp had 295 internees and 212 family members living in it.
 The camp now fell under the directions of a government in exile which had been set up in Australia in April 1942.
 In February 1943 there were rumours of a Japanese invasion at Merauke and U.S. General Douglas MacArthur identified the political prisoners as a possible fifth column.
 Charles van der Plas, a key member of the government in exile, made most of the decisions about the detainees' fate during the war.
 In March, 512 people were sent from Digoel to Australia, including 22 from Tanah Tinggi.
 A few, mainly Tanah Tinggi residents, remained in Digoel by their own choice.
 The Australian government had some objections to the transfer; detainees were initially imprisoned in Liverpool, New South Wales and in a newly built section of the Cowra POW camp, but were released after complaints from trade unions and the Communist Party of Australia.
 Some of those went on to work on farms and munitions factories or, in the case of some non-communist nationalists, in anti-Japanese propaganda efforts.
 After the end of the war in August 1945, after some concerns that they would be re-imprisoned, the Dutch East Indies government in exile annulled the exile orders against 267 who were in Australia.

 With the departure of the Japanese, the Dutch reasserted control over the Indies through the Netherlands Indies Civil Administration and entered into conflict with nationalists in what is called the Indonesian National Revolution.
 Van der Plas was now a member of NICA; seeing the outbreak of the Revolution, he anticipated that they camp would soon be filled again with a new round of exiles.
 Instead, the camp started to be dismantled in 1946 and the remaining 24 detainees were freed.
+The former camp site eventually became the town of Tanahmerah, administrative seat of the Boven Digoel Regency.